jvandyke/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 If the user is a contractor and is a member of the "West Coast Users" user group, output "West coast contractors", else output "Others".<br>
 `user.profile.isContractor && user.isMemberOf({'group.profile.name': 'West Coast Users'}) ?
 "West coast contractors" : "Others"`

+## Security Expressions

+In [App Sign On Policies](/docs/reference/api/policy/#app-sign-on-policy), you can additionally specify certain [Rule Conditions](/docs/reference/api/policy/#conditions) using expressions based on the security context of the request.
+The security context can be used to match requests for a given risk level or for matching a given [Behavior](https://help.okta.com/en/prod/Content/Topics/Security/proc-security-behavior-detection.htm).

+Any Behavior defined in your organization can be used in a Rule Condition expression using the syntax `security.behaviors.contains('behaviorName')`.

+Examples:

+- `security.behaviors.contains('New Location')`
+- `security.behaviors.contains('New IP') && security.behaviors.contains('New Device')`

+Similarly, you can specify a Rule Condition matching a certain risk level by using the `security.risk.level` property, with any of the risk level values `LOW`, `MEDIUM`, or `HIGH`.
+Examples:

+- `security.risk.level == 'HIGH'`
+- `security.risk.level == 'MEDIUM'`
+- `security.risk.level == 'HIGH' && security.behaviors.contains('New IP')`